In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 and when a man and woman come together,

 they are never more like God—because in that very moment,

-they do what otherwise only God can do: create new life.
+they have the capacity to do what otherwise only God can do:

 The problem with artificial means of family planning